 logo

-Dynamics is a branch of mathematics that provides a mathematical approach to these dynamical systems, including mathematical modeling and system analysis.
-Despite its low recognition in Korea, it is a significant field widely applied in physics, chemistry, biology, business, and more.
-It is actively used not only in abstract exploration of space and time but also in practical problem-solving.
+Dynamical systems represent a branch of mathematics that provides a mathematical approach to such dynamical systems, including mathematical modeling and system analysis.
+In contrast to its low awareness in Korea, it is a major field with diverse applications in physics, chemistry, biology, business, and more, being actively used not only in abstract exploration of spacetime but also in practical problem-solving.

 Chaos